 Hawaii Island Recovery | Former Patients | Mauna Kea

-6.2 percent of the adult population nationwide lives with an active addiction to alcohol, or an alcohol use disorder (AUD).
-According to the Diagnostic and Statistical Manual of Mental Disorders (DSM-V), to qualify for an AUD, you must experience at least two of the following criteria within a 12-month period:
+6.2 percent of the adult population nationwide lives with an active alcohol addiction, or an alcohol use disorder.
+According to the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), to qualify for an AUD, you must experience at least two of the following criteria within 12 months:

-• Drinking larger quantities or for longer periods of time than you originally meant to
+• Drinking larger quantities or for longer periods than you originally meant to

 • Spending a lot of time drinking or being sick as a result of how much you drank